Knoph1/Hospital-Management/README.md

 - Can only view their patient details (symptoms, name, mobile ) assigned to that doctor by admin.
 - Can view their discharged(by admin) patient list.
 - Can view their appointments, booked by admin.
-- Can delete their Appointment, when doctor attended their appointment.
+- Can delete their appointment, when doctor attended their appointment.

 ### Patient
 - Create account for admit in hospital, login (Approval required by hospital admin, then only patient can login).